gridbugs/gridbugs.org/content/blog/porting-my-toy-ocaml-build-system-to-windows/index.md

 downloaded again which also suggests a cache problem.
-As an experiment I deleted the Dune cache from my Mac (a 2020 Macbook Air) and rebuilt Alice there, and from a cold cache it took about a minute compared to 10 seconds building from scratch on my Mac from a warm cache, so the caching issue likely has a big impact but it's clearly not the full story.
+As an experiment I deleted the Dune cache from my Mac (a 2020 Macbook Air) and rebuilt Alice there, and from a cold cache it took about a minute compared to 10 seconds building from scratch on my Mac from a warm cache, so the caching issue on Windows probably has an impact on the build time but it's clearly not the full story.

-I tried copying the project into my user account which _is_ on an SSD, and the same partition as Dune's cache.
+I tried copying the project into my Windows user account which _is_ on an SSD, and the same partition as Dune's cache.
 Rebuilding from a clean project with a cold cache took almost 9 minutes this time but there were no cache errors.
 I think this rules out the explanation that my spinning disk is the problem.
 Rebuilding